 We found there were a lot less dramas from South Korea appealed to us this year.
 However, most of the Korean dramas we did choose to watch, we did enjoy and made it to our favourites list.

 We did our usual rounds of dramas from Taiwan.
 Taiwanese dramas have been a bit disappointing, recently.
-There was only one we thoroughly enjoyed and it’s the one which tops our fav list for 2017.
+There was only one we enjoyed and it makes it to our fav list for 2017.

 2017 Asian dramas we enjoyed